 Yes, because he is abstracting from concrete experiences - not from a text book alone.

 3. Summer robotics camp helps kids learn science and math

-Now we move south to Brandon, Florida where we learn of a robotics summer camp organized by the Florida Advanced Technological Education Center in Summer robotics camp helps kids learn science and math by making it fun and hands on.
+Now we move south to Brandon, Florida where we learn of a robotics summer camp organized by the Florida Advanced Technological Education Center in Summer robotics camp helps kids learn science and math by making it fun and hands on (no longer available)